MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-tutor.md

 Using AI, we can overcome the problems discussed above in a fast, easy, customized, and fun way.

 Use your favorite AI chatbot for this.
 I found ChatGPT3, Bing, and Google Bard all handle foreign languages well.
+I have an article on tradeoffs between them and with links to each, if you like - [AI chatbot options in 2023](https://michaelcurrin.github.io/coding-blog/2023/10/28/ai-tools.html.)

 ### Have a conversation